hediehmmrezaei/webscraping-movies/README.md

 }
 ```

-Then each dictionary is converted into a pandas DataFrame row and added to the main DataFrame.
+The dictionary is converted into a pandas DataFrame row and added to the main DataFrame.

 The loop stops after collecting the first 50 movies: